 Sir Bob Geldof: Making A Difference

 Award winning musician, political activist and business entrepreneur, Bob Geldof is also Chairman of the 8 Miles Private Equity Fund.
-He will be present in Luxembourg on the 26th of June for the conference SGG Crossroads, a thought provoking platform where key decision makers from the financial sector discuss the concept of sustainability within their industry.
+8 miles, the distance between Europe and Africa.
+He was present in Luxembourg for the conference IQEQCrossroads conference, a thought provoking platform where key decision makers from the financial sector discussed the concept of sustainability within their industry.

 The front man